ristiisa/pocketrgb-et/README.md

 ## What's changed?

+Jp Restoration:
 * The title screens have been changed to match the Japanese releases.
 (Exceptions Slide Animation For Red and Green and the Whoosh are still missing)
 * Restored Japanese SGB Palettes and Boarders (Slight tweaks: Blue - Aligned pokeball shadows to a center glow rather then all over the place, Red - Kept the word "Red" centered rather then making it off center like jp)
-* Any bugs present in the original Red and Green that are not in International Red and Blue are not present and viceversa.
 * Pocket Monsters Blue Version's wild Pokémon data has been edited to the Japanese release.
 Pocket Monsters Green Version uses US Blue's wild data.
 * Pocket Monsters Red and Green now use the original Cerulean Cave layout.
 * Pocket Monsters Red and Green use their Overworld and Pokémon graphics from their original release.
-* Pocket Monsters Green Version loads its unique Super Game Boy Palette.
 * Fixed Glitch where Haunters from in-game trades wouldn't evolve.
-* Fixed The "Presents" Under the Game Freak logo not appearing where its supposed to.
+* Restored the "Presents" Under the Game Freak logo.
 * Restores the original flashing lights for the moves "Thunderbolt" and "Hyper Beam".
-* Original map border layout from the japanese version restored.
+* Restored the original map border layout from the japanese versions.
-* The entire Pokédex has ben rewritten using the official translation from Fire red, but restoring some references like Cloyster enduring a napalm bomb or Ponyta jumping the whole Tokyo Tower
+* Pokédex rewritten using the official translation from Fire Red, but with restored references like Cloyster enduring a napalm bomb or Ponyta jumping the whole Tokyo Tower
+* Censorship Removed (drunk Old Man, praying man at the museum, the Tunguska incident Scientist)...
+* References removed from the official translation are Restored (Kanto map, Myracle-Cycle bike store, Pokémon mansion journals written in singular and its last entry)...
+* Checked trainer lines and other text against Montblanc's Binary hack https://www.romhacking.net/hacks/876/
 * Gym leader names in the trainer card are restored.
-* Fix text box boarders to match jp releases
+* Restored text box boarders from jp releases
-* Flower animations restored for Red and Green
+* Restored Flower animations for Red and Green
 * Swap the trade Nidoran(m) to (f) and changed the nickname to the one used in the jp release (CHAPPY)
-* All other trade Pokemon nicknames were restored to English translations of the Japanese ones
+* All other trade Pokemon nicknames were restored to English translations of the ones used in the Japanese releases
-* Censorship is all Removed (drunk Old Man, praying man at the museum, the Tunguska incident Scientist)...
-* References removed from the official translation are Restored (Kanto map, Myracle-Cycle bike store, Pokémon mansion journals written in singular and its last entry)...
-* Checked trainer lines and other text against Montblanc's Binary hack https://www.romhacking.net/hacks/876/
-* The Blue version script text fixed for the in-game trades (evolving Raichu)...
+* Blue version script fixed for the in-game trades (evolving Raichu, etc.)
 * Pokémon version name in the credits have been replaced
 * Aerodactyl and Kabutops fossil sprites Ported from jp

+Bug Fixes:
-* All Multi-Player Battle Engine and Single-Player Battle Engine Bugs Listed under pokered's Bugs and Glitches List are fixed (https://github.com/pret/pokered/wiki/Bugs-and-Glitches)
+* All Multi-Player Battle Engine and Single-Player Battle Engine Bugs (except Unexpected Counter Damage) Listed under pokered's Bugs and Glitches List are fixed (https://github.com/pret/pokered/wiki/Bugs-and-Glitches)
-* Original wild mon battle tile detection behavior restored, removing the Old Man glitch that never happened in the jp release
+* Original wild Pokemon battle tile detection behavior restored, removing the Old Man glitch that never happened in the jp release
+* All Game Engine Bugs Listed at (https://github.com/pret/pokered/wiki/Bugs-and-Glitches) have been fixed except cutable trees growing back, the players ability to jump on npc's, and the ability to use a pokedoll on the ghost Marowak.
+As I consider these things that could possible be intended design.
+* All Graphic and Audio issues have also been addressed from (https://github.com/pret/pokered/wiki/Bugs-and-Glitches) although I did not remove the Artacuno cry from the binoculars (I think a destorted cry is better then no cry at all)
+* All Scripted Event Bugs are addressed excpet for facing the guard (Think of it like the player being fed up with being stopped haha I always have)
+* The save system has also been adjusted to handle mid-save shutoff corrupted saves

 ## Screenshots